noxious-dervisious/1st-Year-Crypto-Challenges/CTF Challenges/HastardBroadcast/README.md

 6. Check if g is a monic polynomial, if not transform it into a monic polynomial
 7. Find small roots of g and check if that is the flag
 ```
-Before you start with this challenge I want you to know about something else known as Small Public Key Exponent attack.
+**Note -** Before you start with this challenge I want you to know about something else known as Small Public Key Exponent attack.

 # Small Public Key Exponent Attack